What Is Cognitive Behavioral Therapy?

 - Multimodal therapy, including biological, interpersonal, cognitive, sensational, affective, and behavioral factors.

 - Dialectical behavior therapy to address thinking patterns

 - Rational emotive behavior therapy (REBT) to address emotions

-- Desensitizing or gradual exposure to things that cause fear or anxiety
+- Desensitization or gradual exposure to things that cause fear or anxiety

-- Ways to calm the body and mind such as yoga or meditation
+- Strategies to calm the body and mind, such as yoga or meditation

 - Role-playing activities